The Benefits of a Long Term Stand

 During World War II several countries chose to remain neutral thinking that if they did not fight on either side they would be protected.
 To the contrary, seeing it as a sign of weakness, Hitler and his armies invaded and conquered some of these very countries.

 We have been conscripted into God’s Army and our Commander-in-Chief is the Lord Jesus Himself.
 We did not choose this battle but we are in it to fight and win.
 “Greater love has no one than this: to lay down one’s life for one’s friends.”
 (John 15:13) God knows those who are His and He equips us for the battle.
 The marriage covenant is so close to His heart.
 That is why the forces of hell come against us so hard.
 Covenant Keepers Ministry has trained us for battle in the trenches when we did not have the support of many, even some in the body of Christ, including pastors.
-We have learned that the trenches are not a place of comfort.
-They are dirty, cold, wet, with very little food or finances.
-It is a lonely place where we sacrifice holidays and special times with our loved ones.
+We have learned that the trenches are not a place of comfort, but they can be a place of growth.
+They can be dirty, cold, wet, with very little food or finances, but they can be a place of change, growth and prosperity.
+We get to choose how we view this journey.
+It can be a lonely place where we sacrifice holidays and special times with our loved ones but it can be a precious place of sweet fellowship with our Jesus.
 We have to trust our Commander, stand together and not give up till we see the victory.
 While fighting in the trenches we are away from those we love but we have to remind ourselves that our loved ones are the very reason we are in this battle.

 Among the many qualities (the fruit of the Spirit) developed are: 1) maturity, 2) patience, 3) long suffering, 4) kindness – to speak kindly to our spouse when we have the opportunity, 5) faithfulness to our spouse even when the enemy wants us to retaliate with actions and words that hurt them, 6) gentleness, 7) self-control – speaking words that would build up and not tear down and allow God to get the glory.
 (Galatians: 5:22-24) When we know that those we love are going through a struggle we must not be the Devil’s advocate and agree with him but put him to flight by prayer.